cockpit-project/cockpit/doc/protocol.md

 You should write the new content to the channel as one or more messages.
 To indicate the end of the content, send a "done" message.

-If you don't send any content messages before sending "done", the file will be removed.
-To create an empty file, send at least one content message of length zero.
+If you don't send any content messages before sending "done", and no "size" was given, the file will be removed.
+To create an empty file, send at least one content message of length zero, or set the "size" to 0.

+If "size" is given, and less data is actually sent, then the file will be truncated down to the size of the data that was actually sent.
+If more data is sent, the file will grow (subject to additional fragmentation and potential ENOSPC errors).

 When the file does not have the expected tag, the channel will be closed with a "change-conflict" problem code.